DataDog/hiring-engineers/answers.md

 }
 ```

 After sending the API call through Postman, the timeboard is created in Datadog's Dashboard GUI.
+Here's a [link](https://p.datadoghq.com/sb/2t60f85wulhjxh6f-9e0f7fdc177879c354759a2ad206fa89) if you want to check it out!

 ![Timeboard GUI](https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/Timeboard_with_anomalies_new.PNG "Timeboard GUI")